DominiqueElisabeth/My_first_repo/conflict.md

-# master written in a branch
+# master written in b branch